Karenz0105/Portfolio/projectwork5.md

 ## Issue Working On

-As an UNDAC Analyst, I want to view the status of current and completed operations so that I can evaluate the effectiveness of the mission

 The user story I selected to work on this week was "As an UNDAC Analyst, I want to view the status of current and completed operations so that I can evaluate the effectiveness of the mission."

 The goal for this user story is for an Analyst user to view operations and evaluate how effective the mission has been.